CDPH Reported Animal Rabies in California

 CDPH Rabies Surveillance in California Annual Reports

-CDC Rabies Surveillance Data in the U.S.
+Animal Rabies Surveillance in the U.S.

 The following resources, messages, and graphics are provided for local public health partners to use and share to help raise awareness about rabies and rabies prevention.
 Messaging can be shared year-round, but key times for rabies awareness include: